Assumption and the Resurrection « Catholic Insight

 The resurrection of the body is a real and vivid truth, that we will enjoy beatitude in these very bodies, transformed somehow spiritually, so they can bear the ‘weight’ the glory of God in eternity.
 As Saint Thomas says, the glory of the beatified soul will redound upon the body, with a beauty and joy that we cannot even begin to imagine.

 Of course, we cannot see this ‘real and vivid’ truth in this life, one of obscurity and darkness, veiled behind sin and death.
-But there are glimpses behind the veil, and we should keep our eyes fixed on the Blessed Mother, who will guide her children through the labyrinth of this life.
+But there are glimpses behind the veil, as we see in the various visions of the Blessed Mother, invariably described as ineffably beautiful.
+We should keep our eyes fixed on Holy Mary; whether we ‘see’ her or not, she guides her children, those devoted to Christ through her, through the labyrinth of this life.

 Hence, to the Mass, the Eucharist – the Bread of Eternal Life, which makes us like unto Christ – the Rosary, prayer and supplication, which will give us ‘eyes to see, and ears to hear’, and hope in our hearts to persevere to the end.